masoudghorbaniyy/Fortinet-LAB/README.md

 This lab is designed to simulate a real-world enterprise network and improve troubleshooting and deployment skills.

+Also, quick tip from my setup—running FortiManager and FortiAnalyzer on ESXi gave me much better performance compared to EVE-NG.

 \## How to use